Welcome to Brenau University!

 - Advising is required for all Brenau University students.
 Online students will be advised prior to registering for classes the first time.
 After the initial advising session, students are able to register themselves for classes via CampusWEB using a secure login.
 Advisors are available to support you as needed throughout your academic program.

-- Class caps are in place to keep online class enrollment at 24 or fewer students.
+- Class caps are in place to keep online class enrollment at 20 or fewer students.
 This cap allows for substantial interaction between professors and students.
-If a class listed on the CampusWEB schedule shows a cap of 40, enrollment in excess of 24 students will necessitate a second section.

 - Course evaluations are available online near the end of each class session.
 We strongly encourage students to complete these surveys for all courses.
 Students’ final course grade for a class will be available via CampusWEB once an evaluation is received for that class.